mayfrost/guides/X.md

 EndSection

 ```
-Notice the framerate appended with an underscore, this comes from the modeline.
+Notice the framerate appended with an underscore in _"Mode"_, this comes from _"Modeline"_.

 ### SCREEN TEARING
 To solve screen tearing you can use any of these config files in its appropriate directory.